Est. reading time: 3 mins

 Software houses and web hosting companies do their best to offer solutions that guarantee the highest security standards.
 Data stored online is secured by:

 - Ensuring the servers where data is stored are efficient and secure.

 - Monitoring of login attempts made on unrecognized devices.

-In this way the offered web applications are secured against damage or loss of data.
+In this way, the offered web applications are secured against damage or loss of data.
 A lot of entrepreneurs are afraid of storing business data in a cloud in fear of those being stolen or unwanted access.
 Actions taken in order to protect sensitive data decrease the risk, however, those cannot eliminate it completely.
-It is similar in case of company servers: those are also prone to damage or attack of third parties.
-Yet, online solutions provide possibility of creating backup copies, as well as employ other security means such as the need to type in a code or a password when attempting to introduce key changes, which increases the level of security.
+It is similar in the case of company servers: those are also prone to damage or attack of third parties.
+Yet, online solutions provide the possibility of creating backup copies, as well as employ other security means such as the need to type in a code or a password when attempting to introduce key changes, which increases the level of security.